All the latest Derwent Valley Railway news…

 We hope to resume running trains again before the end of 2025, provided we receive the Regulator’s approval and there are no further disruptions arising from criminal activities.

-A working bee to carry out basic improvement works at Westerway Station is being planned for later in 2025.
-We plan to submit a grant application for major plumbing, electrical, carpentry and cosmetic works on the heritage-listed Station building later this year.
+The DVR plans to submit a grant application for major plumbing, electrical, carpentry and cosmetic works on the heritage-listed Westerway Station building later this year.
 Calling all volunteers!

 Become a member today and enjoy exclusive access to our monthly newsletter ‘ON TRACK’ one month before it’s published on this page.